+Resistance and the State uses case studies to explore healthcare programmes, forestry, political parties and ethnic revivalism.
+This book gives a graphic description of conflicts over the interpretation of history, and various perspectives on the Maoist insurgency in large parts of rural Nepal since 1996.
+The

-on the Maoist insurgency in large parts of rural Nepal since 1996.
-The contributors study the complex relationship between a modernising state, and the people it professes to represent and benefit.
+contributors study the complex relationship between a modernising state, and the people it professes to represent and benefit.

-'. . . an excellent

-understanding of Nepal's current situation.' -European Bulletin of Himalayan Research
+lacksquare \dots an excellent contribution to our understanding of Nepal's current situation.

+-European Bulletin of Himalayan Research

-2008 978-81-87358-41-1 ' 360 392pp Paperback Rights: Restricted
+2008 978-81-87358-41-1 ₹ 360 392pp Paperback Rights: Restricted

 Unbecoming Modern

 Colonialism, Modernity, Colonial Modernities

 Edited by Saurabh Dube and Ishita Banerjee-Dube, both Professors of History, Centre for Asian and African Studies, El Colegio de Mexico

-See history
+See HISTORY

-2006 978-81-87358-23-7 ' 675 266pp Hardback Rights: Restricted
+2006 978-81-87358-23-7 ₹675 266pp Hardback Rights: Restricted

 CHRONICLE BOOKS

 Damayanti and Nala

 The Many Lives of a Story

 Edited by Susan S. Wadley, Ford Maxwell Professor of South Asian Studies, Syracuse University, New York

 See literature and language

-2011 978-81-8028-037-5 ' 750 352pp Hardback
+2011 978-81-8028-037-5 ₹750 352pp Hardback

 Rites of Spring

 Gajan in Village Bengal

 Ralph W. Nicholas, Emeritus Professor of Anthropology and the Social Sciences, University of Chicago, USA

 With an essay by David Curley, Associate Professor, Department of Liberal Studies, Western Washington University, Bellingham, USA

 The rituals and narratives of gajan dominate the spring season in the villages of Bengal.
 It is a ritual of the common people created from indigenous sources and laden with symbols of fertilisation and reproduction.
-Rites of Spring analyses the meanings of

-these narratives and their social and historical contexts
+Rites of Spring analyses the meanings of these narratives and their social and historical contexts.

-2008 978-81-8028-035-1 '650 248pp Paperback
+2008 978-81-8028-035-1 ₹650 248pp Paperback

 Wife, Mother, Widow

 Exploring Women's Lives in Northern India

-Susan S. Wadley, Ford Maxwell Professor of South Asian Studies, Syracuse University, New York
+Susan S. Wadley, Ford Maxwell Professor of South Asian Studies, Syracuse University, New

-See gender studies
+See GENDER STUDIES

-2008 978-81-8028-034-4 '600 200pp Hardback
+2008 978-81-8028-034-4 ₹600 200pp Hardback

 After Elwin

 Encounters with Tribal Life

 Prosenjit Das Gupta

 From the middle of the 1970s to as recently as January 2006, the author has been travelling to remote tribal areas of central India and recording his experiences, impressions and interactions with the people in these places.
-These experiences are
+These experiences are juxtaposed with the writings

-juxtaposed with the writings of Verrier Elwin who lived and travelled in these areas and wrote a corpus of classic anthropological works
+of Verrier Elwin who lived and travelled in these areas and wrote a corpus of classic anthropological works.

-2007 978-81-8028-028-3 ' 425 192pp Hardback
+2007 978-81-8028-028-3 ₹425 192pp Hardback

 Essays on North Indian Folk Traditions

 Susan S. Wadley

-2005 978-81-8028-016-0 '650 272pp Hardback
+2005 978-81-8028-016-0 ₹650 272pp Hardback

 Behind Mud Walls

 Seventy-five Years in a North Indian Village

 William Wiser and Charlotte Wiser

-2004 978-81-8028-012-2 ' 550 420pp Hardback Rights: Restricted
+2004 978-81-8028-012-2 ₹550 420pp Hardback Rights: Restricted

 Fruits of Worship

 Practical Religion in Bengal

 Ralph W. Nicholas

-2003 978-81-8028-006-1 ' 475 256pp Hardback
+2003 978-81-8028-006-I ₹475 256pp Hardback

 RCS PUBLISHERS

 Night of the Gods

 Durga Puja and the Legitimation of Power in Rural Bengal

 Ralph W. Nicholas, Emeritus Professor of Anthropology and the Social Sciences, University of Chicago